BOARD OF DIRECTORS AND FOUNDING TEAM

 Gina was the Project Director of the Lake County Tobacco Prevention & Education Program from 2016 to 2022.
 She believes Shade Canyon will offer local children a quality, developmentally appropriate environment that will stimulate discovery and exploration.
 Gina enjoys the ocean, genealogy, and time with family, friends, and her beloved pets.

-Monica Ashley Najmabadi is an educator trained in a Waldorf-accredited K-8 teacher training program.
-She provides tutoring and art lessons to children ages 5- 12.
+Monica Ashley Najmabadi is an educator with many years' experience in Waldorf-inspired school communities.
+She provides tutoring and art lessons to children ages 5-12.
 Over the past 18 years, she has volunteered on several school committees, which included fundraising and community outreach.
-Monica was one of the first founding families of a successful Waldorf-inspired charter school in Napa, Ca. This experience gives her a deep appreciation for how non-profits strive to improve the quality of life in rural California.
+Monica was one of the first founding families of a successful Waldorf inspired charter school in Napa, Ca. This experience gives her a deep appreciation for how non-profits strive to improve the quality of life in rural California.

 Monica is a resident of Lake County, mother to four grown children, and has four grandchildren.
 She enjoys gardening, sewing, teaching, and fiber arts.

 Prior to retirement in 2017, Pat spent his 38-year career in service to education.
 He served as a teacher and coach for nine years and spent the last 29 years in administration.
 He has been a Dean, Vice-Principal, Assistant Principal, Principal, and Director of Special Education.
 He spent the last 11 years of his tenure as District Superintendent in Upper Lake.